puppetlabs/contributor-summit-project/README.md

 The [full Office Hour schedule](https://puppet.com/community/office-hours) is always available, but during this month, we'll also provide extra resources in the form of webinars or downloaded materials.
-If warranted, we may also provide short one-on-one chats or video consulations.
+If warranted, we may also provide short one-on-one chats or video consultations.
 The Puppet community team will coordinate with each of you to ensure that you receive all the help you need.

 See [the resources list](../../blob/master/RESOURCES.md) to see examples of what we could offer.

 # Project Ideas
 If you need a little inspiration to come up with a project idea, we've put together a [list of some suggestions](../../blob/master/PROJECTS.md).
 Feel free to use what you'd like from here, no credit is needed.